parente/tott/doc/setup.rst

 tottbox
 -------

-With VirtualBox and Vagrant installed, you're now ready to bring up the virtual machine running Ubuntu Linux Server 12.04 we'll be using in our meet-ups, affectionately named *tottbox*.
-This VM already has most of the tools we will explore pre-installed, pre-configured, and ready-for-use.
+With VirtualBox and Vagrant installed, you're now ready to bring up the virtual machine (VM) running we'll be using in our meet-ups, affectionately named *tottbox*.
+The VM has Ubuntu Linux Server 12.04 installed along with many of the tools we need to boostrap our explorations.
+It will be our common developer environment.

-To make it clear where we are running commands, from now on we will call the operating system running on your laptop the *host box* and the virtual machine *tottbox*.
+.. note:: To make it clear where we are running commands, from now on this doc will call the operating system running on your laptop the *host box* and the virtual machine, *tottbox*.

 #.
 Create a folder that will serve as the container for all of your practice work on your host box.
 We'll call this the ``tott_dir`` from now on.
 Some suggestions: